By Michael Lanza

 I’ve helped many readers plan unforgettable backpacking and hiking trips.

 In many respects, the Ruby Crest Trail compares favorably with some trips on my list of the top 10 best backpacking trips in America.
 I expect one of our campsites in the Rubies may ultimately make my list of top 25 favorite backcountry campsites of all time.

-Watch for my upcoming feature story about my family’s backpacking trip on the Ruby Crest Trail, which I will post later at The Big Outside.
+Read my feature story about my family’s trip, “Backpacking the Ruby Crest Trail—A Diamond in the Rough,” at The Big Outside.